-The DMCA is a controversial law enacted in the United States in an effort to address online copyright issues.
-A common question one often sees online is does the DMCA apply to trademarks?
+The federal government enacted the Digital Millennium Copyright Act in 1998 to address online copyright infringement situations.
+Does the DMCA apply to trademarks?
 In a word – no.

 How are trademark complaints handled online?
-If you believe someone is using your trademark without permission and infringing upon it, then a Cease & Desist letter should be sent to the person and website in question.
+If you believe someone is using your trademark without permission and infringing upon it, then you should send a Cease & Desist letter to the person and website in question.

 The law is rarely clear.
 This is one exception.
 The Digital Millennium Copyright Act does not apply to trademarks.